heldr/mocha-headless/README.md

-Mocha-without-browser
+Headless Mocha (without browser)
 =====================

-How to run [Mocha][mocha] test framework as a front-end tool without a browser
+A simple Boilerplate to use [Mocha][mocha] test framework as a Headless front-end tool on top of [Zombie][zombie] (FYI it's not a cross-browser approach but helps towards the TDD development process)

 ### Before the first test
 `npm install`